Council Tax and completion notices for new builds

 What should I do if I disagree with the start date on the completion notice?

 The completion notice tells you how to make an appeal and the timescales to do this.
-If it is outside of this then legally you can no longer submit an appeal to the council but you may want to write to us explaining why you disagree so that we can review the start date.
-If we decide not to make a change we will tell you the next stage of appeal which is outside of the council.
+Unless your appeal meets those standards you won't be able to make a submission.
+However, you may want to write to us explaining why you disagree so that we can review the start date.
+If we decline your request we'll let you know what the next stage of appeal is.

 What should I do if I have received a completion notice, but the property is not complete?

-The property may not be complete, but the notice has been served with a date where it could reasonably be expected to be complete by the given date or within 3 months.
-If you disagree with this then follow the appeal route on the completion notice sent to you.
+The property may not be complete, but the notice has been served.
+The property has a date by when it could reasonably be expected to be complete; within 3 months.
+If you disagree with this then follow the appeal instructions on the completion notice sent to you.

 What should I do if I have received completion notice for separate dwellings in a single building but am still paying for the building as a single dwelling?